How To Have A Lot Of Friends And Create A Large Social Circle

 - They tend to take one-off summer jobs where they can also meet a bunch of new people (e.g., tree planting).

-- They'll get involved with local theater groups, or dance companies, or things like that.
+- They'll get involved with local theater groups, dance companies, or things like that.

-- They'll volunteer at various organizations, or to do short term things like helping out a yearly music festival.
+- They'll volunteer at various organizations, including short-term stints like helping out a yearly music festival.

 - They'll go traveling and pick up some new friends in each location they visit.
 Sure, they'll more be people they keep in touch with by email and maybe only visit every so often, but they're still friends.

 People who have a variety of interests also have an advantage here, because the groups of potential friends they can access won't overlap with each other.